hnc198/AzurePowerBI/README.md

 # Microsoft Cloud Azure PowerBI Workshop
-This is a comprehensive and growing library of Power BI resource to help lead workshops and develop skills in specific areas of Power BI by way of dedicated modules.
+This is a comprehensive and growing library of Power BI resources to help **lead workshops and develop skills** in specific areas of Power BI by way of dedicated Modules.

 ## Target audience
 -	Application developer